-When you encounter door symbols featuring Obol, Darkness, or Skeleton Keys, it means that Zagreus can earn those items as a reward for clearing the next area of enemies.
+When you encounter door symbols featuring Gemstones, Coins, or Chthonic Keys, it means that Zagreus can earn those items as a reward for clearing the next area of enemies.
 Using Darkness, you can upgrade your attributes.
-Using Obol, you can purchase items that will help you during your escape attempt in the Underworld.
+Using Coins, you can purchase items that will help you during your escape attempt in the Underworld.

-With Skeleton Keys, you can unlock new weapons, or unlock better attributes for Zagreus using the Mirror of Reflection.
+With Cthonic Keys, you can unlock new weapons.
+Whereas Darkness will unlock better attributes for Zagreus using the Mirror of Night.
 If you need more Darkness, pick the door with the Darkness symbol.
-Alternatively, if you need more Skeleton Keys, pick the door with the Skeleton Key symbol.
+Alternatively, if you need more Chthonic Keys, pick the door with the Chthonic Key symbol.

 The challenge that accompanies a Special Boon is worth it in that you're more likely to receive a Boon with Rare and Epic effects.
 The better the blessing, the easier it'll be for you to clear areas of enemies in Hades.
 Additionally, you'll want to interact with different Boons in order to give gifts to their corresponding Gods.
 By giving gifts, you'll be able to unlock Keepsakes in Hades.

 To give gifts to Gods, you'll want to collect Ambrosia in Hades.
 Ambrosia is represented by a golden vial with a purple bow at the top.
 By collecting Ambrosia, you'll have the option to gift it to a God by pressing "G" (or RB) when interacting with them or their Boon.
 In doing so, you can earn and equip Keepsakes that offer different bonuses to Zagreus.